 Our Mission

-To help build community within the Church of God by connecting brethren, encouraging cooperation, and fostering service—all while honoring Biblical truth and respecting organizational autonomy.
+To help build community within the Church of God by connecting brethren, promoting service, and fostering collaboration—while upholding Biblical truth and honoring organizational autonomy.

 Our Vision